 South Africa is divided into nineteen Water Management Areas (WMAs).
 The delegation of water resource management from central government to catchment level is achieved by establishing Catchment Management Agencies (CMAs) at WMA level.
 Each CMA progressively develops a Catchment Management Strategy (CMS) for the protection, use, development, conservation, management and control of water resources within its WMA.
 This is to ensure that on a regional scale, water is protected, used, developed, conserved, managed and controlled in a sustainable and equitable manner for the benefit of all persons.
 The main instrument that guides and governs the activities of a WMA is the Catchment Management Strategy (CMS) which, while conforming to relevant legislation and national strategies, provides detailed arrangements for the protection, use, development, conservation, management and control of the region's water resources.
-The site is positioned within quaternary catchment C43B which has an area of 723 km2 and is located within the Middle Vaal WMA.
+The site is positioned within quaternary catchment C43B which has an area of 723 km2 and C25B which has an area of 1 895km2 both of which are located within the Middle Vaal WMA.
 The Mahemspruit River is the only defined river relevant to this assessment (when considering the more detailed 1:50,000 topographical map data).